-White beans with arugula and sun-dried tomatoes is the easiest, fastest recipe I’ve ever posted.
+White beans and arugula with sun-dried tomatoes is the easiest, fastest recipe you’ll ever make.
 Using canned beans is a time-saving shortcut.
 This tasty side dish is ready in five minutes, making it perfect for weeknight cooking.

 Would you rather cook your own beans?
 Try this recipe for white beans in the Instant Pot.